Sneha2005621/Bank-Management-System/README.md

 4. Update the database connection details in Conn.java.

-5. Run LoginFrame.java to start the application.
+5. Run Main.java to start the application.

 ## Conclusion
 The Bank Management System project demonstrates the use of Java for GUI-based application development, along with database connectivity through JDBC.
 It successfully implements the basic functionalities required in a banking system and serves as a foundation for more advanced projects.